devdalgic/devdalgic/README.md

 I'm a software developer who is
 - enthusiastic about the mobile world and digitalization
-- a believer of interdisciplinary thinking
+- a believer in interdisciplinary thinking
 - with an entrepreneurship mindset

 Capable of developing